No-resonance conditions, random matrices, and quantum chaotic models: Conclusion

 \section{Conclusion}

 In this work we have explored spectral statistics of chaotic Hamiltonians, namely the statistics surrounding sums of energies.
 We found that despite being chaotic, sums of energies displayed Poisson statistics instead of Wigner-Dyson statistics.
 This was demonstrated numerically for both a chaotic spin Hamiltonian and the GOE.
-The presence of level-attraction leads one to believe that accounting for potential degeneracies or ``resonances" in infinite time averages of some dynamical quantities is necessary.
+The presence of Poisson statistics leads one to believe that accounting for potential degeneracies or ``resonances" in infinite time averages of some dynamical quantities is an interesting follow-up challenge to previous work.
 We applied this observation to the theory of equilibration where we generalized known bounds to accommodate for degeneracies.
-Assuming the number of degeneracies is not exponentially large in system size, we demonstrated that the the bounds can be easily generalized to accomondate the presence of resonances.
-We further used techniques from RMT to prove that, for the GOE, moments of equilibration go to zero in the thermodynamic limit.
+Assuming the number of degeneracies is not exponentially large in system size, we demonstrated that the the bounds can be easily generalized to accommodate the presence of resonances.
+We further used techniques from RMT to prove that for the GUE moments of equilibration go to zero in the thermodynamic limit.